oracle-livelabs/adb/atp-twitter-api/extract-api/extract-api.md

 In this lab, we will use Visual Studio Code (VSCode) IDE to initiate a connection to the database and Twitter API using cx_Oracle and the Python library, Tweepy.

+> **Note:** Creating a Twitter Developer account may take up to a few days to get approved, depending on your responses to the questions.

 **Download VSCode Here:** [Link](https://code.visualstudio.com/download)

 **Download the Python lab files:** [Link](https://objectstorage.us-ashburn-1.oraclecloud.com/p/tVAwp-XWRsm1oouSHDzzZwyUQ5TErSPpPNhuYPMTbSJOZlC-Pvsed-caGfHYrkV5/n/orasenatdpltsecitom03/b/Twitter_LL/o/Twitter_LL2.zip)